 You may feel stuck, lost or in over your head, but there are many forms of support you can benefit from as a dementia carer.
 These benefits are there specifically to help people like you.
 They are there to help give you an opportunity to share, to find like-minded people and to give you some respite.

-There are a wide range of support groups up and down the country for people just like you.
+There are a wide range of support groups in the UK for people just like you.
 There are also local charities such as Age UK, Dementia UK and Carers UK who offer free helplines.
 Additionally, you can visit local memory cafes where there are often professional carers on hand to chat in complete confidence.

 There are a range of online forums available, such as those from Carers UK and Alzheimer’s Society.
 There is also a plethora of helpful articles, guides and videos across the web.
 Some also find social media a great way to find others and to share useful information.

-If you have reached the point where you really do need to stop, you can always take a short break.
+If you have reached the point where you really do need to stop, take a short break.
 Local councils may offer a sitting or “befriending” service you can take advantage of.
-You may also be able to use a local day centre in order to give yourself some breathing space.
+You may also be able to use a local day centre.

-If you need a slightly more extended break, you may also ask the NHS for help with respite care (also known as replacement care) in England, Wales or Northern Ireland.
+If you need an extended break, you may also ask the NHS for help with respite care (also known as replacement care) in England, Wales or Northern Ireland.
 They can offer to support you by looking after your loved one for anywhere between a few days or several weeks.